 As a result all planning applications will be screened and if it is determined that an application either alone, or in combination with other plans or projects, is likely to result in a significant effect on the SPA, then an appropriate assessment will be required to determine the implications for that site in view of the site conservation objectives.
 Where the implications for the site are not known or they are uncertain then the precautionary approach must be applied.

 It will be the duty of Wealden District Council to determine if any application will have a likely significant effect on the integrity of the SPA and whether suitable mitigation measures can be applied to mitigate the impact.
 Applicants will be required to provide relevant information in order for the Council to undertake an appropriate assessment including any required proposals for mitigation measures.
 Information may also be required from the applicant at the screening stage.

-Further information on Wealden District Council’s position concerning the Ashdown Forest Special Area of Conservation (SAC)/Special Protection Area (SPA) and guidance for those applying for planning permission for small scale developments which could generate traffic movements on roads which pass through the Ashdown Forest can be found in Ashdown Forest Agents Information web page.
+Further information on Wealden District Council’s position concerning the Ashdown Forest Special Area of Conservation (SAC)/Special Protection Area (SPA) and guidance for those applying for planning permission for small scale developments which could generate traffic movements on roads which pass through the Ashdown Forest.